-1st Prize - Best Vision / with Felix Hardwig
+1st Prize - Best Vision / with Felix Hardwig / student design competition for the renovation of the cafeteria

-The Cafeteria at the Architecture Faculty of the University of Stuttgart does not live up to the beautiful building in which it is located.
-The sight to the beautifully crafted concrete wall, which at the right time reflects a rhythmic light and shadow play, is hindered by randomly placed tables and loud vending machines.
-The space between the wall and the concrete Pilars wants to be liberated, the wall and the axis that runs along with it, frame the unobstructed eyesight cutting through the tower, which is a theme throughout all of the other floors.
-The strong grid structuring the floor plans makes itself present through the large concrete pillars and the stoic rhythm of the curtain-wall facade.
-The current arrangement of the cafeteria follows its own organization system.
-Small fixed tables are loose and unframed.
-The table area gets lost in the long, tall space in front of the cashier desk and meets the janitor’s office at the very opposite side.
-Despite the bad tasting coffee, queues lengthen during the break.
-The way to the cashier is blocked, the main entrance is met with people moving in all directions, which gets on the nerves of staff members, making the experience of getting breakfast or lunch more despicable.
-It worsens up when the user is faced with the never changing menu choices: between frozen Maultaschen floating in ready made broth, sweaty meatloaf of questionable origins and a once-in-a-while fatty Käsespätzle, the usual safe choice is the good old Butterbretzel, which in german territory is almost impossible to mess up with.
+However, the current arrangement of the cafeteria follows its own disorganised system.
+Small fixed tables are scattered and unframed.
+The table area gets lost in the long, tall space in front of the cashier's desk, extending to the janitor’s office on the opposite side.
+Despite the bad-tasting coffee, queues lengthen during breaks.
+The way to the cashier is blocked, and the main entrance is crowded with people moving in all directions, frustrating staff and making the experience of getting breakfast or lunch unpleasant.
+The situation worsens with the limited menu choices: frozen Maultaschen floating in ready-made broth, sweaty meatloaf of questionable origin, and occasionally fatty Käsespätzle.
+The usual safe option is the good old Butterbretzel, which is almost impossible to mess up in Germany.

 Student Design Competition for the renovation of the cafeteria - Winter Semester 19/20 / IGmA - Institut für Grundlagen der modernen Architekturtheorie